mbouassa/SalesAIAssistant/README.md

 - **Solution**: Custom cursor overlay in browser, or wait for Browserbase's cursor feature

 ### 🎯 Demos Are Not Personalized
-- Current playbooks are preset—same demo for everyone
+- Current playbooks are preset, same demo for everyone
 - Doesn't adapt to user's specific pain points or industry
 - **Solution**: Add discovery phase at start ("What are your main challenges?") and dynamically tailor the demo flow based on responses